The End of the Privacy of Digital Correspondence

 - Prostasia Foundation: “How the War against Child Abuse Material was lost” (19 August 2020)

 - European Digital Rights (EDRi): “Is surveilling children really protecting them?
 Our concerns on the interim CSAM regulation” (24 September 2020)

-- Civil Society Organizations: “Open Letter: Civil society views on defending privacy while preventing criminal acts” (27 Oktober 2020)
+- Civil Society Organisations: “Open Letter: Civil society views on defending privacy while preventing criminal acts” (27 October 2020)